Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: Weizs a cker-Williams approximation

-Based on Eq.~(\ref{fgamma.DZ.}), Nystrand derived a modified photon spectrum of proton which include the $Q^{2}_{\mathrm{min}}$ term in Eq.~(\ref{fgamma.Gen.V}) and can be presented as~\cite{Nystrand:2004vn}
+Based on Eq.~(\ref{fgamma.DZ.}), Nystrand derived a modified photon spectrum of proton which includes the $Q^{2}_{\mathrm{min}}$ term in Eq.~(\ref{fgamma.Gen.V}) and can be presented as~\cite{Nystrand:2004vn}

-In addition, the effect of including the magnetic form factor of the proton has been estimated by Kniehl~\cite{Kniehl:1990iv}.
-The final expression $f^{\mathrm{Kn}}(y)$ (Eq.~(3.11) of Ref.~\cite{Kniehl:1990iv}) is too long to include here, but will be discussed further below.
+In addition, the effect of including the magnetic form factor of the proton has been estimated by Kniehl, the final expression $f^{\mathrm{Kn}}(y)$ (Eq.~(3.11) of Ref.~\cite{Kniehl:1990iv}) is too long to include here, but will be discussed further below.

 Another most important approach for coherent photon spectrum is the semiclassical impact parameter description, which excludes the hadronic interaction easily.
-The relevant calculation is explained in Ref.~\cite{CED}, and the result can be written as
+The calculation of the semiclassical photon spectrum for the case of E1 (electric dipole) excitation is explained in Ref~\cite{CED}, and the result is